Polycrylic must dry and cure before its coating gets hard and rigid and can use and clean it. So, how long does polycrylic take to dry?

 - Turn on The Hairdryer – You can also use a heater or a radiator.

-- Use medium Temperature – You shouldn’t use the maximum temperature of a hairdryer as it can dry the polycrylic too fast and crack it.
+- Use medium Temperature – You shouldn’t use the maximum temperature of a hairdryer as it can dry the finish too fast and crack it.

-- Move the Hairdryer Around – You must move the hairdryer around the polycrylic coating.
-Don’t heat one spot one than others.
+- Move the Hairdryer Around – You must move the hairdryer around the coating.
+Don’t use it in one spot more than others.

-- Turn off the Hairdryer – You shouldn’t fully dry the polycrylic as it can develop cracks.
-If the polycrylic dries too fast, the paint particles won’t harden naturally.
+- Turn off the Hairdryer – You shouldn’t fully dry the finish as it can develop cracks.
+If the finish dries too fast, the paint particles won’t harden naturally, so there will be a weak adhesion and the finish can crack.

 Method 2: Increase Air Circulation